Dory Funk

 Dorrance Wilhelm Funk (May 4, 1919 – June 3, 1973) was an American professional wrestler.
 He is the father of wrestlers Dory Funk Jr. and Terry Funk, and was a promoter of the Amarillo, Texas-based Western States Sports promotion.

 Early life

-Funk was born in Hammond, Indiana, on May 4, 1919, as the son of Emma E. (Gust) and Adam Funk.
+Funk was born in Hammond, Indiana, on May 4, 1919, as the son of Emma E. (Gust) and German immigrant Adam Funk.
 He was an Indiana high school state champion amateur wrestler for three years at Hammond High School in Hammond, Indiana, as well as an Indiana State University Amateur Athletic Union champion for one year.

 Professional wrestling career

 Funk began his career as a professional wrestler after serving in the United States Navy during World War II, starting in the southwest United States.
 He wrestled primarily in the Texas territories and the Central States territories during his career.
 Mainly a junior heavyweight, he fought Iron Mike DiBiase, Mike Clancy, Danny Hodge and Verne Gagne.
 After Dory Jr. won the NWA Heavyweight championship in 1969, he was at ringside for many of his son's title defences.